jahan-addison/kkro/README.md

 ## Details

+Built with LALR(1) grammar and parser (via lark).

 I am still deciding the target platform.
-It will most likely be an older hardware emulation with word size and flash memory large enough for the B language.
+It will most likely be an older hardware emulation with word size, stack, and flash memory large enough for the B language.

 ## Dependencies